 The Graham Brown House (GBH) is the spiritual home of the Mountaineering Club; it's where the Gear Store and the Dempster Wallace Memorial Library are housed, where gear and guidebooks can be hired, and often where socials and talks occur or end up.

 Every year six club members move into GBH as the new custodians of the club's home.
-GBH annually hosts two fancy dress parties, a series of talks and the occasional other social, including wizard sticks and sock wrestling.
+GBH annually hosts two fancy dress parties, a series of talks and the occasional other social, often including wizard sticks and sock wrestling.

 GBH was first given to the club by Professor Graham Brown, who donated his house to the Mountaineering Club in the custody of Edinburgh niversity.
 After a fall out with the university, however, the club was evicted from the original GBH, the house was sold and the EUMC have eventually ended up in our current flat on Nicholson Street.